Generalizing Goodstein's theorem and Cichon's independence proof: Ordinal algebra

 We are now going to show that the $<$-order type of the set $\Tk=\Tcircquok\cap\Om_1$ (where $k\in[2,\om)$) is $\om$ and that $\Ck$ enumerates this set, preserving its $<$-order.
-To this end, we first define the analogue $\imc$ (for \emph{iterative maximal coefficient}) of the measure $\mc$ that was used to define quotients $\Equok$ of $\Esc$.
-Recall Definition \ref{quotientdefi}.
+To this end, we first define the analogue $\imc$ (for {\it iterative maximal coefficient}) of the measure $\mc$ that was used to define quotients $\Equok$ of $\Esc$.
+Recall the $G$-norm from Definition \ref{iterateddescentdefi} and Corollary \ref{Gnormcor}.